andycockers/hpc-automation/README.md

 ## Terraform (version 12.29)

-Terraform is used to provision and manage the HPC cluster.
+Terraform is used to provision and manage the HPC cluster VM's.

 ## JQ